Viestar/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 [0x08] | [Star wars movies](./8-script.js) | JavaScript script that fetches and lists the title for all movies by using this URL: <https://swapi-api.alx-tools.com/api/films/?format=json>
 [0x09] | [Say hello](./9-script.js) | JavaScript script that fetches from <https://fourtonfish.com/hellosalut/?lang=fr> and displays the value of hello from that fetch in the HTML tag DIV#hello
 [0x10] | [No JQuery, Dom loaded](./100-script.js) | JavaScript script that updates the text color of the < header > element to red(#FF0000):
-[0x10] | [List, add, remove](./101-script.js) | JavaScript script that adds, removes and clears LI elements from a list when the user clicks:
+[0x11] | [List, add, remove](./101-script.js) | JavaScript script that adds, removes and clears LI elements from a list when the user clicks:
+[0x12] | [Say hello to everybody!](./102-script.js) | JavaScript script that fetches and prints how to say “Hello” depending on the language

 ![Manual](../assets/Screenshot%20from%202023-07-09%2012-10-11.png)